Are Landlords Responsible For Pest Control?

 You will need to notify them in writing about the problem and ask for prompt action.
 If you are writing a letter, keep a copy safe.

-A local council will be under no obligation to deliver a pest control service to landlords or tenants, regardless of who is at fault.
+While a local council will be under no obligation to deliver a pest control service to landlords or tenants, regardless of who is at fault, they have powers to order a landlord to solve the issue.

 Should the landlord refuse to be responsible for a rental property’s vermin or pest infestation, a tenant can: